couchbaselabs/sdk-rfcs/rfc/0052-sdk3-full-text-search.md

 This takes us to a new API, `cluster.search(SearchRequest, SearchOptions)`, which has the flexibility to be able to perform traditional FTS and/or vector queries, and/or any future top-level queries.

 The current `cluster.searchQuery()` API will not be deprecated at this time, given the volatility of this new feature.
-The SDK can optionally forward its implementation to the new API's, to reduce maintenance.
+But the intent is that the new `cluster.search()` will ultimately be how new users perform any sort of FTS service query, including just a standard FTS `SearchQuery` without vector search.

 ### API Examples
+All examples will use the reference Java SDK implementation.

-A traditional FTS query without vector search.
+1. A traditional FTS query without vector search.
 With the existing API:

 ```java
 SearchQuery query = SearchQuery.matchAll();